onnx/onnx/README.md

 The schedules of the regular meetings of the Steering Committee, the working groups and the SIGs can be found [here](https://onnx.ai/calender)

-Community Meetups are held at least once time per year.
+Community Meetups are held at least once a year.
 Content from previous community meetups are at:

 * 2020.04.09 https://wiki.lfaidata.foundation/display/DL/LF+AI+Day+-ONNX+Community+Virtual+Meetup+-+Silicon+Valley+-+April+9
 * 2020.10.14 https://wiki.lfaidata.foundation/display/DL/LF+AI+Day+-+ONNX+Community+Workshop+-+October+14